Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 (As a working mom or 4 kids all born in under 5 years, burnout and I are old friends.)

 But the good news: it doesn’t have to last.
-And there are things you can do today to help you heal.
+And there are things you can do today to stop the cycle of burnout and help you heal so you can enjoy your life and kids.

-You CAN enjoy your life and your kids.
 You CAN get back motivation, energy, and productivity.
+You CAN recover from mom exhaustion.

 Let’s breakdown how: